3D Drucken thermoplastischer Materialtypen: Wählen Sie die richtige Option für Ihr Projekt

 Below are the most widely used thermoplastics, with detailed breakdowns of their properties, Anwendungen, and printing tips—all aligned with industry standards and real-world use cases:

-1. Polyamid (Pa, Nylon)
+1. Polyamid (PA, Nylon)

 • Ideale Anwendungen:

-• Industriezüge (handles repeated friction).
+• Industriegetriebe (handles repeated friction).

-• Sportausrüstung (Z.B., bike pedal inserts—flexible yet strong).
+• Sportausrüstung (z.B., bike pedal inserts—flexible yet strong).

-• Automotive connectors (widersteht Vibrationen).
+• Automotive connectors (resists vibration).

 2. Polycarbonat (PC)